Ian Cook (psychiatrist): Professional activities

 Cook was president of the West Coast College of Biological Psychiatry from 2007 to 2009 and is a member of the Executive Committee on Practice Guidelines of the American Psychiatric Association.
-Dr. Cook is also chief medical advisor to HeartCloud.io.
+Dr. Cook co-founded HeartCloud, Inc., a digital health startup focused on remote physiologic monitoring, where he was CEO and chief medical officer.
+He is a named inventor on dozens of U.S. patents ranging from neuropsychiatric disorders to healthcare APIs.

 Cook's work has largely focused on the care of mental disorders and disorders of complex human behavior.
 He is a co-inventor of the cordance method for studying regional brain activity with electroencephalograms.

 Research by Cook and his colleagues has shown that past use of antidepressants can influence the brain's reaction to antidepressant placebos, that standard advice on diet and exercise for heart health can also lead to better brain health, that different types of advertisement evoke different types of brain activity, that electroencephalogram measurements could predict the outcome of antidepressant drug treatment on an individual patient long before the drugs make any observable changes to the patient's moods, and that electrical stimulation of the trigeminal nerve can be an effective alternative to drug therapy for depression.